 - 1 teaspoon salt

-- 1 1/2 cup canned coconut milk or almond milk
+- 1 1/2 cup almond milk or carton (not canned) coconut or other DF milk

 - 1 tablespoon coconut sugar